MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 <!-- ====================================================================== -->
 ## Step 1: Update popup.html to include a button

-To use this article, first do the steps in [Tutorial part 1: Create a simple extension](./part1-simple-extension.md); that is, clone the samples repo, install the Part 1 demo, and run that demo.
+To use this article, first do the steps in [Tutorial part 1: Create a simple extension](./part1-simple-extension.md); that is, clone the MicrosoftEdge-Extensions repo, install the Part 1 demo, and run that demo.

-This step has already been done in [popup.html](https://github.com/microsoft/MicrosoftEdge-Extensions/blob/main/Extension%20samples/extension-getting-started-part2/extension-getting-started-part2/popup/popup.html) in the samples repo.
+This step has already been done in [popup.html](https://github.com/microsoft/MicrosoftEdge-Extensions/blob/main/Extension%20samples/extension-getting-started-part2/extension-getting-started-part2/popup/popup.html) in the MicrosoftEdge-Extensions repo.

 The hypothetical starting state for this Part 2 tutorial, if you were to manually build-up the sample to add JavaScript, is that a directory exists for the part 2 code, containing the same directories and files that are created in the Part 1 tutorial.
 These can be sibling directories for the Part 1 tutorial and the Part 2 tutorial, like in the MicrosoftEdge-Extensions repo.

-It's possible to install the completed Part 1 and Part 2 demos from the samples repo, side-by-side.
-We recommending first cloning the samples repo and installing and running the provided completed demos (Part 1 and Part 2), before (or instead of) starting with an empty directory and then manually creating directories, creating files, and pasting code into the files.
+It's possible to install the completed Part 1 and Part 2 demos from the MicrosoftEdge-Extensions repo, side-by-side.
+We recommending first cloning the repo and installing and running the demos, before (or instead of) starting with an empty directory and then manually creating directories, creating files, and pasting code into the files.

 To manually expand the completed Part 1 demo to create the Part 2 demo, you would need to do the following:
 1. In the folder that contains the `popup.html` file for Part 2 (initially a copy of the Part 1 file), add tagging that displays a title with a button.